-• Adoption in the FINMA regulations of newly created regulations in the superordinate legislation (FinSA and FinIA).
+- In force since 1 January 2021 - Adoption in the FINMA regulations of newly created regulations in the superordinate legislation (FinSA and FinIA).

-FINMA circular 18/3 'Outsourcing' Extension of scope of application
+FINMA circular 18/3 'Outsourcing' | Extension of scope of application

-- Extension of the scope of the circular to include fund management companies, SICAVs and fund administrators. - The circular does not apply to asset managers and trustees. - Definition of tasks that shall not be outsourced.
+- In force since 1 January 2021 - Extension of the scope of the circular to include fund management companies, SICAVs and fund administrators. - The circular does not apply to asset managers and trustees. - Definition of tasks that shall not be outsourced.